 Better Together: Building a Community for North Chicago Mothers

 United Way’s Better Together Program was developed to increase the services available for North Chicago families with children birth to 3-years-old.
-This initiative started in the winter of 2016 and has been made possible through the joint support and effort of the Green Bay Early Childhood Center, Women’s Leadership Council of United Way of Lake County and United Way of Lake County’s Success By 6 Program.
+This initiative started in the winter of 2016 and has been made possible through the joint support and effort of the Green Bay Early Childhood Center, Women United of Lake County, and United Way of Lake County’s Success By 6 Program.

-Better Together became a place where parents focused on the growth and well-being of their children, as part of the transition to Kindergarten.
+Better Together became a place where parents focused on the growth and well-being of their children, as part of the transition to preschool.

 Juana and her daughter Camila play using blocks.

 Mothers Viridiana, Carolina, Martha, and Juana (left to right) socialize while their children play.

 The strength of this program comes from the support of our partners, volunteers, and Better Together teacher, Ms. S. Click here for her reflection of the program featured in the next Better Together blog post.